 Chemicals should not be brushed on.
 The timber is put into a treatment vessel and through various processes, the chemicals are deeply impregnated into the timber, thus obtaining the correct penetration depth and chemical retention for the predetermined hazard class.
 Boron may, under specific conditions, also be applied by means of a dip-diffusion process.

-In South Africa we have 6 hazard class levels of treatment.
+In South Africa we have 6 hazard class levels of treatment for wooden poles and timber.

 This is for interior uses only.
 Protection is only offered for prevention of certain commonly occurring insects and is a mild treatment process.
 All other hazard classes given below offer protection against insect and fungi attack.
 The products in this category are specifically for mouldings, ceilings, flooring boards and joinery.